PagerDuty/python-pagerduty/sphinx/source/contributing.rst

 This system requires two global variables that must be manually maintained:

-* :attr:`CANONICAL_PATHS`, the list of canonical paths
+* :attr:`pagerduty.CANONICAL_PATHS`, the list of canonical paths
-* :attr:`ENTITY_WRAPPER_CONFIG`, a dictionary of exceptions to entity wrapping and schema conventions
+* :attr:`pagerduty.ENTITY_WRAPPER_CONFIG`, a dictionary of exceptions to entity wrapping and schema conventions

 Limitations
 ***********